597mph/AI_in_Car_Accidents/README.md

-## Developed by Maxwell Hauser, Alfredo V. and Sidney K.
+## Developed by Maxwell Hauser, Alfredo V. and Sidney L.